Linaro/lava/doc/v2/standard-test-jobs.rst

      :code: yaml
      :start-after: visibility: public
      :end-before: # CONTEXT_BLOCK

+Automated test jobs should always use the metadata to specify:

+* the source repository of the job definition
+* the path to the job definition within the source repository
+* the details of the build
+* links to the build logs
+* links to the build scripts.

+These details allow other users to adapt and modify the build artifacts for further tests.

 The set of gold standard jobs has been defined in association with the Linaro QA team.
 These jobs will provide a known baseline for test definition writers,